 How to get there: We took the train from Hankyu Umeda Station in Osaka to Katsura (Kyoto Line) where we had to transfer to another train that would bring us to Arashiyama (Arashiyama Line).
 This 50-minute ride cost us ¥800 (¥400 a person).
 In the evening, we took the train at the Saga-Arashiyama train station to Kyoto.

-Here are 6 top things to see in Arashiyama.
+Here are 6 top things to do in Arashiyama.

 Iwatayama Monkey Park

-Located in the Arashiyama Mountains and just south of the iconic Togetsukyo bridge is the Iwatayama Monkey Park.
+The Iwatayama Monkey Park is located in the Arashiyama Mountains and just south of the iconic Togetsukyo bridge.
 After a 15 minute hike up the mountain, you’ll arrive at an open area or playground where over a hundred macaque monkeys live freely.
 Not only the monkeys are photogenic, but also the view over the city is worth some pictures.

 Sagano Bamboo Forest